inasafe/inasafe-doc/docs/source/training/socialisation/functionality_datasets.rst

 Below will explain the methodologies used in Jakarta and Padang.

 :Jakarta: BPBD DKI Jakarta (Regional Disaster Managers) and |BNPB| (Nationals
-    Disaster Managers) with assistance from |DFATAusAid|, the World Bank, UNOCHA, Humanitarian OpenStreetMap Team and University of Indonesia held workshops in each of Jakarta's 6 Districts in order to help Village Heads map their community boundaries and major infrastructure.
+    Disaster Managers) with assistance from |GoA|, the World Bank, UNOCHA, Humanitarian OpenStreetMap Team and University of Indonesia held workshops in each of Jakarta's 6 Districts in order to help Village Heads map their community boundaries and major infrastructure.